thumphries/bear-traps-talk/talk.md

 # `head`, `tail`, etc

-Partial functions that are always avoidable
+Partial functions that are always avoidable in practice

 ```haskell
 head :: [a] -> a